 Statements are sent upon registration and payment is due ten days prior to the first day of class.
 Students registering after that time will need to pay in the Student Accounts office, located on the first floor of Roth Hall and open Monday-Friday from 8 a.m. to 4 p.m., prior to attending class.

 Students may drop classes during the first two days of the session with no tuition charge.
 After this period, students will receive a grade of W on their transcript.
 A pro-rata refund of tuition will be made through 25% of the session.
-There is no refund after that time.
+After that time, there is no refund and no ability to drop or withdraw from a course.

 Thiel College assumes a student is enrolled until written notification is sent to Academic Records, indicating a withdrawal from the course.
 The student is responsible to officially withdraw from a scheduled class.
 Non-attendance does not constitute a formal withdrawal from a course.

 Housing is available on a first-come, first-serve available space basis.
 All rooms will have maximum occupancy for the summer and private occupancy may not be available.
-Housing is only available to students registered for summer courses and/or students working on campus during summer months.
-Cost includes lunches Monday-Friday.
+Summer housing is intended for students registered for summer courses and/or students working on campus during summer months.
+Requests to stay on-campus for other purposes will be considered on a case-by-case basis.
+A complimentary lunch will be available to students in summer housing Monday – Friday during the summer sessions.

 Contact Diana Mazur, Student Life, at 724-589-2198 for a housing assignment.